TeleGate: Whole-Body Humanoid Teleoperation via Gated Expert Selection with Motion Prior: Related Work

 Reinforcement learning-based whole-body control for humanoid robots has achieved rapid development in recent years.
 Compared to traditional model-based control, learning-based methods can handle complex contact dynamics and generate more natural movements.
 Early works such as DeepMimic~\cite{deepmimic} and AMP~\cite{amp} achieved high-quality tracking of reference motions in physics simulation environments.
 Building upon this, researchers have made significant progress on single tasks including walking~\cite{smoothloco,terrainloco,terrainrl,realworldloco,hinfloco,nexttoken,internalmodel,multimodal,versatilebipedal,robustbipedal,berkeleyhumanoid}, jumping~\cite{wococo,parkour,hugwbc}, parkour~\cite{parkour}, dancing~\cite{expbody,exbody2}, and fall recovery~\cite{host,contactaware,humanup}.
 These methods have demonstrated successful sim-to-real transfer through techniques such as domain randomization and privileged learning.
 Adversarial motion priors~\cite{amp,universalmotion} provide effective motion priors for policy learning, guiding the policy to generate natural and human-like movements through a discriminator that distinguishes between generated and reference motions.

 However, when training objectives extend from single skills to multiple motion categories, PHC~\cite{phc} points out that catastrophic forgetting is the core bottleneck—state-action distributions of different motion types differ significantly, making it difficult for a single policy to master all skills simultaneously.
 For instance, the contact patterns and balance strategies for walking versus jumping are fundamentally different, and optimizing for one often degrades performance on the other.
-To address this, SONIC~\cite{sonic} improves performance by scaling training data to 700 hours, but the cost is extremely high; Any2Track~\cite{opentrack} and BumbleBee~\cite{bumblebee} adopt a strategy of first training experts then distilling, but the distillation process inevitably suffers capability degradation; GMT~\cite{gmt} borrows the Mixture-of-Experts (MoE)~\cite{moe} architecture for joint training, but its superiority has not been fully validated.
+To address this, SONIC~\cite{sonic} improves performance by scaling training data to 700 hours, but the cost is extremely high; Any2Track~\cite{opentrack} and BumbleBee~\cite{bumblebee} adopt a strategy of first training experts then distilling, but the distillation process inevitably suffers capability degradation; GMT~\cite{gmt} borrows the Mixture-of-Experts (MoE)~\cite{moe} architecture for joint training, but its superiority has not been fully validated; the MoE paradigm has also been employed for imitation learning of legged locomotion in earlier work such as MPC-Net~\cite{mpcnet}.
 VMP~\cite{vmp} encodes trajectory segments via VAE~\cite{vae} to enhance policy perception of motion patterns, providing inspiration for our motion prediction prior design.
+More recently, BeyondMimic~\cite{beyondmimic} presents a unified motion tracking formulation that scales to diverse agile human motions with shared hyperparameters and no per-motion tuning, and further composes the learned skills at test time via a guided diffusion model.
 Overall, existing methods still face trade-offs between data efficiency and tracking accuracy, motivating us to explore a more efficient framework.